ToruOwO/RNEM-pytorch/README.md

 # RNEM-pytorch
-A PyTorch implementation of R-NEM
+A PyTorch implementation of the paper ["Relational Neural Expectation Maximization: Unsupervised Discovery of Objects and their Interactions"](https://openreview.net/pdf?id=ryH20GbRW)